Stationary compressible Navier Stokes Equations with inflow condition in domains with piecewise analytical boundaries: Introduction

-where $E(\cdot)$ is a Lipschitz function.
-This solution is unique in the class of solutions satisfying (\ref{est_main}). \end{tw} The rest of the paper is organized as follows.
+where $E(\cdot)$ is a Lipschitz function, E(0)=0.
+Moreover, this solution is unique in the class of solutions satisfying (\ref{est_main}). \end{tw} \begin{rem} Condition \eqref{c:rhoin} is required to obtain the estimate for the density near the singularity points, the details are shown in the proofs of Lemmas \ref{L6} and \ref{L7}.
+Therefore, for $\delta$ given by the geometry of the domain in \eqref{flat_inv} we can choose arbitrarily small $r$ provided we choose sufficiently small $s$, but we have to compensate it with sufficiently large $p$.
+Note that in particular we can assume

+\end{rem} The rest of the paper is organized as follows.
 In the remaining of the present section we reformulate the problem \eqref{main_system} introducing perturbations as new unknowns, obtaining system \eqref{system}.
 Then we recall basic properties of the functional spaces we use.
-In Section 2 we introduce linearization of \eqref{system} and show a priori estimates, in particular we deal with steady transport equation obtained from linearization of the continuity equation.
-We show $W^s_p$ estimate which is crucial in showing the estimate for linearization of the original problem in desired space.
-The rest of the estimate is standard applying elliptic regularity results and properties of Helmholtz decomposition.
-The details will be presented in forthcoming full version of the paper.
+In Section 2 we introduce linearization of \eqref{system} and show a priori estimates.
+First we show the energy estimate.
+Then in Section 2.2 we move to the estimate in $W^s_p$ for the steady transport equation which is the main difficulty in the proof.
+This result makes it possible to conclude the estimate in $W^{1+s}_p \times W^s_p$ in Sections 2.3 and 2.4.
+In Section 3 we prove Theorem with an interative scheme using our estimates for the linear system to show the convergence of the sequence of approximations.
+Finally we finish with a short concluding section.
+Without loss of generality we assume in the proofs $v^*=1$ in \eqref{const} except the proof of Proposition 3 where we need to track the dependence of the viscosity on this constant.